 If your nonprofit is fortunate enough to fall into one of the exempt categories, your registration burden will be greatly lessened or even eliminated.
 Unfortunately, determining whether your nonprofit is exempt can be difficult.
 The list of exempt nonprofits varies from state to state.
 Thus, a nonprofit can be exempt in one state but not another.
 For example, a nonprofit that receives contributions under $25,000 per year is exempt from registering in New York, but not in California.
 This means that you will have to look at the laws of each state to see if an exemption applies to your nonprofit.
 In addition, in 12 states, exemptions are not automatic -- a nonprofit must have its exemption confirmed by the state charity office.

 Larger nonprofits typically hire law firms or registration specialists to handle their registrations.
 However, this route can get expensive.
 You can register your nonprofit yourself, but you will need to understand the registration rules, exemptions, and application process in all the states where you may need to register.
-For all the information you need to ensure you fundraise legally in every state, get Nolo's book Nonprofit Fundraising Registration: The 50-State Guide, by Attorney Stephen Fishman (Nolo).
+For detailed guidance on all aspects of the state fundraising registration process, including links to all the forms you need to register and renew, see Nonprofit Fundraising Registration: Nolo's State-by-State Digital Guide (updated quarterly).